-KABANOVSKY: Crime and Politics: Putin's Russia takes cue from The Godfather.
+KABANOVSKY: Crime and politics – Putin's Russia takes cue from The Godfather.

 Jack Woltz understood that anyone in a position of power cannot afford to look ridiculous if they are to stay in power.
 Putin and the political machine he created cannot seem to look ridiculous and incompetent.
 In any other situation, if tens of thousands of lives were not on the line, this would provide exceptional theatre; in the current environment, not so much.
 Prigozhin signals the start of Putin’s problems, not the end, and the West needs to wake up to the fact that it is dealing with a fragmented criminal clan and not a functioning country.
 This realisation will do everyone a world of good.

-Alexander Kabanovsky is formerly Russia-based banker and entrepreneur.
-This article first appeared on his substack “Thinking Out Loud” here.
+Alexander Kabanovsky is formerly a Russia-based banker and entrepreneur.
+This article first appeared on his substack “Thinking Out Loud”.

-“Politics, history, culture, and whatever strikes me as important or interesting.
-For the time being, highly focused on the war in Ukraine.”